 One of the main reasons anybody learns to play the drums is to one day play music with other people.
 This is one of the best ways to make strong friendships and musical connections.
-Depending on where you live and how old you might be, it can often be difficult to find musicians.
+Depending on where you live and how old you might be, it can be difficult to find musicians.
 I’ve had students of mine hit this roadblock many times.
 They range from kids to adults to seniors.
 I’d like to share with you some advice that I shared with them.
 There are a few places to look and with some searching finding musicians might not be as tough as you think.

 There might be someone in your family or a friend of yours that plays a musical instrument.
 If you’re already friends with someone and they play an instrument, get together with them and jam.
 If this is you, consider yourself lucky.
-I would say that it usually happens the other way around.
-Most of us go looking for musical connections because we don’t have any among the people we know.
+It also happens the other way around.
+Many of us go looking for musical connections because we don’t have any among the people we know.
 When we find someone to play with and it grows into a positive experience, it can often lead to solid lifelong friendships.

 The first thing you need to do is be prepared to get yourself out there to meet new people.
 If that kind of thing makes you a little uncomfortable, just remember that you don’t have to meet everyone in the room.
 Meet one person and you never know where that could lead to.
 You have so much more to gain than just playing some tunes and absolutely nothing to lose by meeting some people.

 Explore Your Options Online